rogersamso/IdealistaAPIClient.jl/README.md

 ## Warning

 This package is under development, so use it with caution.
-According to the previous, the package is not yet in the [julia Registry](https://github.com/JuliaRegistries/General).

 ## Requirements